wizards-0/dust/public/docs/user-guide.md

 Example "https://github.com/Rob--W/cors-anywhere"
 - Least preferred option is to use a public proxy, like ```https://api.allorigins.win/get?url=```.
 This option will work, but its not very reliable, and it incurs cost to the provider hosting this service purely for test purpose.

 ---

+### Version Filter
+Version filter allows you to specify keywords for excluding versions.Filter is used to perform a contains check and not an exact match.
+So all versions, having any of the filter strings in them will be excluded from version details grid.
+This feature is mostly useful when you want to keep dependencies at latest version, but do not want to use beta versions.
+This can ensure the top version is a stable one, allowing you to bulk select latest version for all dependencies.
+Also the tracker column indicating if the dependency is on latest version becomes more useful.

+---